OCISRAEL/OCIFundamentals-lab02/task3.md

 1. Setting Up an Instance Principal  to Enable the Cluster Autoscaler Add-ons to access to **Node Pools** Require using Dynamic Group

-    **Important:** Use the same Dynamic Group & Compartment names that have been created in Day 1 !!

     1. Navigate to Identity -> Policies

     2. Create a new policy and name it: autoscaler-policy (in your compartment)